49 RV Tips and Hacks every owner must know

 Keeping a well-maintained rig means you can get more years of good use from it.

-An RV can go bust after 1-2 years if used extensively without proper care.
-Or it can last for decades when treated right.
+If used extensively without proper care, an RV can go bust after 1-2 years.
+If treated right, it can last for decades.
 The choice is yours.

 Maintenance: Motorhome vs. Travel Trailer vs. 5th Wheel